PelionIoT/meta-mbl/docs/warp7-image-signing.md

 - Step 1: Prerequisites.
     - Acquire the NXP CST and install required packages.
-- Step 2: Generate Signing Keys.
+- Step 2: Generate signing keys.
     - Use the CST tool `hab4_pki_tree.sh` to generate signing keys and certificates.
 - Step 3: Generate the Fuse and Table Binaries.
     - Use the CST srktool to generate the fuse and table binary files for programming OTP fuses.